Channel Islands: Governance

 The UK Parliament has power to legislate for the islands, but Acts of Parliament do not extend to the islands automatically.
 Usually, an Act gives power to extend its application to the islands by an Order in Council, after consultation.
 For the most part the islands legislate for themselves.
 Each island has its own primary legislature, known as the States of Guernsey and the States of Jersey, with Chief Pleas in Sark and the States of Alderney.
 The Channel Islands are not represented in the UK Parliament.
-Laws passed by the States are given royal assent by The Queen in Council, to whom the islands' governments are responsible.
+Laws passed by the States are given royal assent by the King-in-Council, to whom the islands' governments are responsible.

 The islands have never been part of the European Union, and thus were not a party to the 2016 referendum on the EU membership, but were part of the Customs Territory of the European Community by virtue of Protocol Three to the Treaty on European Union.
 In September 2010, a Channel Islands Brussels Office was set up jointly by the two Bailiwicks to develop the Channel Islands' influence with the EU, to advise the Channel Islands' governments on European matters, and to promote economic links with the EU.

 Both bailiwicks are members of the British–Irish Council, and Jèrriais and Guernésiais are recognised regional languages of the islands.

 The legal courts are separate; separate courts of appeal have been in place since 1961.
 Among the legal heritage from Norman law is the Clameur de haro.
 The basis of the legal systems of both Bailiwicks is Norman customary law (Coutume) rather than the English Common Law, although elements of the latter have become established over time.

 Islanders are full British citizens, but were not classed as European citizens unless by descent from a UK national.
 Any British citizen who applies for a passport in Jersey or Guernsey receives a passport bearing the words "British Islands, Bailiwick of Jersey" or "British Islands, Bailiwick of Guernsey".
 Under the provisions of Protocol Three, Channel Islanders who do not have a close connection with the UK (no parent or grandparent from the UK, and have never been resident in the UK for a five-year period) did not automatically benefit from the EU provisions on free movement within the EU, and their passports received an endorsement to that effect.
 This affected only a minority of islanders.

 Under the UK Interpretation Act 1978, the Channel Islands are deemed to be part of the British Islands, not to be confused with the British Isles.
 For the purposes of the British Nationality Act 1981, the "British Islands" include the United Kingdom (Great Britain and Northern Ireland), the Channel Islands and the Isle of Man, taken together, unless the context otherwise requires.